Summer housing is available May 29–Aug. 12

 Housing type

-When completing the housing application, all students are required to select the type of housing they would like to reside in.
+When completing the housing application, all students are required to select their housing type.

 Cost/billing